MetaMask/detect-provider/README.md

 ## Usage

-Keep in mind that the providers detected by this package may or may not be compatible with [the Ethereum JavaScript Provider API](https://eips.ethereum.org/EIPS/eip-1193).
+Keep in mind that the providers detected by this package may or may not support [the Ethereum JavaScript Provider API](https://eips.ethereum.org/EIPS/eip-1193).
 Please consult [the MetaMask documentation](https://docs.metamask.io/guide/ethereum-provider.html) to learn how to use our provider.

 ```javascript